KEC79/CookieClickerTests/README.md

 ## Test Approach Summary

 This is a sub-set of tests for this application and others could be written.
 In an ideal scenario, tests would be written as part of the development which would enable a fuller suite of tests representing correct behaviour.
 I am a believer in pushing testing as low down the stack as possible where possible, and therefore it may be that quite a lot of the tests for this application, such as validation, calculating cookie/sec factory rates etc, could be tested via unit tests or integration tests allowing for faster feedback and reducing the need to spin up a full application to check low-level logic.
 Overall, the aim of these tests is to cover the main user journeys and any API validation.
-They do not cover areas such as cookie accumulation rates via factories and page refreshing as the actual rate is not know and would therefore would make the tests non-deterministic and potentially flaky.
+They do not cover areas such as cookie accumulation rates via factories and page refreshing as the actual rate is not known and would therefore would make the tests non-deterministic and potentially flaky.

 In addition, these tests do not manage data due to not having a mechanism to set up or clear down data before/after test runs.
 Again, it would be advantageous for the tests to do this via before or after hooks to allow for a more deterministic test environment without any issues brought about by old or corrupted data.
 Having the ability to manage test data for a specific test also allows for more atomic tests whereas in this circumstance some tests have had to use the test itself to set up data thereby making it less atomic.
-Overall though, the tests have been written to not be dependant upon one another so no data related problems should be encountered.
+Overall though, the tests have been written to not be dependent upon one another so no data-related problems should be encountered.